 I decided to share the recipe with everyone and the full step-by-step process I follow to make the summer sausage, with all the tips, tricks, cooking times, temperatures, and other things to have in mind.

-Note: You may want to use the quick navigation table below to jump directly to the preferred section, as I am going to tell you the complete process how to prepare and make summer sausage with and without casing machine, how to make it at home and several things to have in mind during the process.
+Note: You may want to use the quick navigation table below to jump directly to the preferred section, as I am going to tell you the complete process how to make summer sausage, how to prepare them with and without casing machine, how to make it at home and several other things to have in mind during the process.
 So, jumping to the section which fits your preferences may save you a few minutes.

 Table of Contents